 Is it right that the talented profit from their (undeserved) talents?
 Should the government provide compensation for people who find it hard to meet that special someone?
 Should we think our duties to our compatriots are more important than our duties to people in other countries?

 This course is divided into two parts.
-The first part examines classic topics in political philosophy, such as the sources and scope of political authority, and the ideals of equality and freedom.
-The second part of the course will explore issues within contemporary political philosophy, such as our obligations to those in the developing world, the circumstances under which one might legitimately employ civil disobedience, and the politics of immigration.
+The first part examines classic topics in political philosophy, such as Rawls Theory of Justice, Nozick's libertarianism and the feminist and communitarian criticism of political liberalism.
+The second part of the course will explore issues within contemporary political philosophy, such as equality, our obligations to those in the developing world, and the politics of immigration.
 We will consider whether we can make sense of political obligation between states as well as within states.
-We will look at these issues in the context of particular case studies, such as the recent debate over the showing of an anti-Islam film in the House of Lords, and the West's failure to intervene in Rwanda.
+We will look at these issues in the context of particular recent case studies.

 Also available under code PL619 (level 6)